Generalized Bayesian Nash Equilibrium with Continuous Type and Action Spaces: Introduction

-An important component of research is to develop efficient numerical methods for computing an approximate GBNE.
-This is because generalized Bayesian games are infinite dimensional, it is difficult to figure out an exact equilibrium, especially for complex structures of type-and-action dependent feasible sets in GBNE.
-Athey \cite{athey2001single} investigates a finite-action step-like approximation for non-decreasing pure strategy Bayesian Nash equilibrium.
-Liu et al.~\cite{liu2024Bayesian} also develop a step-like approximation of Bayesian Nash Bertrand equilibrium with type-dependent feasible set and apply a decomposition algorithm for solving a variational inequality (VI) problem reformulated from BNE.
+An important component of { this research} is to develop efficient numerical methods for computing an approximate GBNE.
+This is because generalized Bayesian games are infinite-dimensional, { which makes it challenging to} {determine} an exact equilibrium, especially for the complex structures of type-and-action dependent feasible sets in the GBNE model.
+Athey \cite{athey2001single} investigated a finite-action step-like approximation for the non-decreasing pure strategy Bayesian Nash equilibrium.
+Liu et al.~\cite{liu2024Bayesian} also developed a step-like approximation {for} the Bayesian Nash Bertrand equilibrium with type-dependent feasible sets and {applied} a decomposition algorithm {to solve} a variational inequality (VI) problem reformulated from the Bayesian Nash equilibrium (BNE) model.
 Another approach is to approximate the continuous Bayesian Nash equilibrium with polynomial functions.
-This method is widely applied to continuous linear programs \cite{bampou2012polynomial} and has been introduced to Bayesian games in \cite{guo2021existence}.
-Here, we investigate the polynomial approximation scheme for the GBNE and analyse existence and convergence of polynomial GBNEs, where additional effort is needed to deal with type-and-action dependent feasible set.
+This method is widely applied to continuous linear programs \cite{bampou2012polynomial} and has been introduced to BNE models in \cite{guo2021existence}.
+Here, we investigate the polynomial approximation scheme for the GBNE model and analyze the existence and convergence of polynomial GBNEs, where additional effort is needed to deal with the type-and-action dependent feasible set.